 SOC 1/ SOC 2

 Quick Base undergoes an annual SSAE16 SOC 1/ SOC 2 Type 2 examination covering Security and Availability Trust Services Principles defined by the AICPA Trust Services Principles and Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy.
 Quick Base began including SOC 1 audit in 2017.
-Please note customer controls at the app layer are not part of the scope of Quick Base's SOC 1; therefore customers may want to include these pertinent Quick Base apps in their respective SOC 1 examination.
+Please note customer app and realm controls are not part of the scope of Quick Base's SOC reports; therefore customers may want to include these pertinent Quick Base controls in their respective SOC examination.

 Quick Base's SOC reports are issued in July annually and is available to customers or prospective customers under NDA.

 The Health Insurance Portability and Accountability Act (“HIPAA”) is a United States law that applies to companies and other entities involved in the healthcare industry that may have access to patient information (called “Protected Health Information”, or “PHI”).